The Best Practice Charter Programme

-In response to the PIPA Best Practice Charter, drawn up by organisations participating in PIPA’s 2017 Best Practice Research Project, Parents In Performing Arts is further developing a program for business support.
+In response to the PIPA Best Practice Charter, drawn up by organisations participating in PIPA’s 2017 Best Practice Research Project, Parents In Performing Arts is further developing a programme for business support.

 Working in partnership with participating theatre organisations, PIPA is developing a monitoring and evaluation framework supported by a practical Toolkit to empower organisations to implement working practices to ensure carers and parents have equal access to work in the theatre industry.
 The PIPA Best Practice Charter will support theatre organisations to increase business resilience through talent development and retention both on and off-stage.

-The Best Practice Charter Program is running in participating theatres between February – November 2018.
+The Best Practice Charter Programme is running in participating theatres between February – November 2018.